yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 Is there a global authority that has ultimate responsibility for managing the IP address space and allocating address blocks to ISPs and other organizations?
 IP addresses are managed under the authority of the ICANN.
 The role of the nonprofit ICANN organization is not only to allocate IP addresses, but also to manage the DNS root servers.

 Once an organization has obtained a block of addresses, it can assign individual IP addresses to the host and router interfaces in its organization.
-A system admin- istrator will typically manually configure the IP addresses into the router.
-Host addresses can also be config- ured manually, but typically this is done using the **Dynamic Host Configuration Protocol (DHCP)**.
+Typically this is done using the **Dynamic Host Configuration Protocol (DHCP)**.
 DHCP allows a host to obtain (be allocated) an IP address automatically.
 A network administrator can configure DHCP so that a given host receives the same IP address each time it connects to the network, or a host may be assigned a temporary IP address that will be different each time the host connects to the network.
 In addition to host IP address assignment, DHCP also allows a host to learn additional information, such as its subnet mask, the address of its first-hop router (often called the default gateway), and the address of its local DNS server.

 DHCP is a client-server protocol.
 A client is typically a newly arriving host wanting to obtain network configuration information, including an IP address for itself.
 In the simplest case, each subnet will have a DHCP server.
 If no server is present on the subnet, a DHCP relay agent (typically a router) that knows the address of a DHCP server for that network is needed.

 For a newly arriving host, the DHCP protocol is a four-step process: DHCP server discovery; DHCP server offer(s); DHCP request; DHCP ACK.

-## NAT
+### NAT

 The address space 10.0.0.0/8 is one of three portions of the IP address space that is reserved in [RFC 1918] for a private network.
+The other two are 172.16.0.0/12, 192.168.0.0/16.

 Figure 4.25 shows the operation of **Network Address Translation (NAT)**.
 The NAT-enabled router, residing in the home, has an interface that is part of the home network on the right of Figure 4.25.

 ![img](/assets/images/27f2f9fa-0491-4e4e-b151-31aa972c1ef5.png)

-All four interfaces in the home network have the same subnet address of 10.0.0.0/24.
-That is, the 10.0.0.0/24 addresses can only have meaning within the given home network.
-But if private addresses only have meaning within a given network, how is addressing handled when packets are sent to or received from the global Internet, where addresses are necessarily unique?

 The NAT router behaves to the outside world as a single device with a single IP address.
 The router gets its address from the ISP’s DHCP server, and the router runs a DHCP server to provide addresses to computers within the NAT-DHCP-router-controlled home network’s address space.

 If all datagrams arriving at the NAT router from the WAN (Wide area network) have the same destination IP address, then how does the router know the internal host to which it should forward a given datagram?
 The trick is to use a **NAT translation table** at the NAT router, and to include port numbers as well as IP addresses in the table entries.

-## IPv6
+### IPv6

 In the early 1990s, the Internet Engineering Task Force began an effort to develop a successor to the IPv4 protocol.
 A prime motivation for this effort was the realization that the 32-bit IPv4 address space was beginning to be used up.